Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # record
-a record is one row of fields in a database each field is a different type of value
+a record is one row of fields in a database<br>
+each field is a different type of value

-you can access each specific field of the record by this format <br>
+you can access each specific field of the record by this format: <br>
 recordName.fieldName <br>
 Students.LastName